ryanblakeley/terrafarm-frontend/NOTES/ROADMAP.md

 Alpha release

-- [ ] swap modals for animated divs in the page
 - [ ] improve the "new location" module by asking questions that guide description-writing
   - [ ] What is the physical layout?
   - [ ] What are the climate patterns?